- Where Can I Find Alcohol Addiction Treatment Centers in New Jersey?

 As of 2017, New Jersey has 344 treatment centers across the state that treat substance abuse addictions of any kind and 269 specifically designated for alcohol addiction only.1 Of those, 308 are outpatient facilities, 46 are residential (non-hospital), and 12 are inpatient treatment centers.1* A majority of these facilities are located in South Jersey cities such as Atlantic City, Camden, and Ocean.

-Sunrise House provides various levels of care that ranges from medical detox to residential treatment, outpatient treatment, and aftercare programs.
-The facility also offers family luncheons every Tuesday and has half-day family programming every Saturday to give family members the opportunity to learn about addiction and recovery.
+Sunrise House provides various levels of care that range from medical detox to residential treatment, outpatient treatment, and aftercare programs.

 To find other programs in the state, the Substance Abuse and Mental Health Services Administration (SAMHSA) offers a full list of New Jersey rehabilitation facilities, which can be found here.